 When we think of life we tend to think of it as a division between plants and animals, like Aristotle did back in 300 BC.
 We leave out fungi, which in that time would have been considered a plant.
 It wasn't even recognized as its own group until 1969.
 Bacteria is sort of like an animal cause it moves right?
 Other living things get left out of the common consciousness as well, life has a way of being simple and incredibly complex at the same time.

-However, as children we learn and it sticks in our heads that plants form the basis of all life.
+What we learn as children sticks in our heads- that plants form the basis of all life.
 They are at the bottom of the food chain, and they take energy from the earth, sun, and water and transmit that energy to animals.
 While reality is more complex, this simple hierarchical perception of how nature works is hard to shake.
 In the same vein of simplicity, this section is where we put all the plants that don't easily fit into another category.

 Here we have clover- a plant in the pea family, a legume that grows as a ground cover able to create vast networks of roots that cover acres.
 The tiny tears plant grows in the same fashion.
 Rose and pokeweed both grow like shrubs, although left unchecked in cultivation they can grow to be as massive as a tree.
 A single rose bush in Tombstone AZ covers 9000 square feet.
 And then, of course, there is the ginkgo, sort of a missing link of plant life that used to dominate the earth, but now is the last of its kind.